zimeon/oaipmh-validator/Validator.md

 Arguments:
   $skip\_identify - set true to skip the text\_identify() step

+### failures()

+Return Markdown summary of failure log entries, along with the appropriate titles and request details.
+Will return empty string if there are no failures in the log.

 ### summary()

 Return summary statistics for the validation in Markdown (designed to agree